AIA Tours: cruise

 Aboard the 72-cabin Exploris One

 Enjoy several days inside Norway’s iconic fjords, including the awe-inspiring Sognefjord, Norway’s longest, as well as the UNESCO-listed Nærøyfjord.
-Step ashore at peaceful, picturesque fjord-side towns and fishing villages off the beaten track—splendid Art Nouveau Ålesund, set on myriad islands stretching out into the ocean; BrØnnØysund, from which one can access Torghatten, a legendary mountain with evidence of five different Neolithic settlements that were inhabited for millennia; and tiny villages of Å, Reine, or Nusfjord in the Lofotens.
-A pre-cruise extension in the Scottish Highlands and a post-cruise extension in Oslo are also available.
+Step ashore at peaceful, picturesque fjord-side towns and fishing villages off the beaten track—splendid Art Nouveau Ålesund, set on myriad islands stretching out into the ocean; Brønnøysund, from which one can access Torghatten, a legendary mountain with evidence of five different Neolithic settlements that were inhabited for millennia; and such tiny villages as Å, Reine, or Nusfjord in the Lofotens.
+A pre-cruise extension in Edinburgh and the Scottish Highlands, and a post-cruise extension in Oslo are also available.

 EXPLORIS ONE